topquark22/Plexorino/README.md

 Plexorino brings you skeleton code for multiplexer and demultiplexer to achieve this.
 Take this logic and use it in your own circuit project.

+## Introduction

+The most limiting thing about the Arduino is its small number of GPIO pins.
+So, how to get around this?

+Plexorino takes over some of the Arduino's GPIO pins, but repays back many times over.
+Nothing comes for free!
+But, the rewards are exponential.
+For instance, by giving up 5 control pins,to Plexorino/demux, you get back 8 outputs, for a net gain of 3 outputs.
+And by giving up 6 control pins, you get back a net of 10 outputs.

+You will need to build some electronics.
+The parts you need are generally still available, even though some of them were introduced in the 1970s.
+They are multiplexer/demultiplexer chips, that you can buy on EBay or Amazon pretty easily.

 ## Use cases

 | module          | use case                | I.C. used  | GPIO pins used |